DemonicTricycle/DemonicTricycle-ELECH309/docs/audio/digitalFilter.md

 # Digital filter

+Two digital filters are needed in order to detect if a signal has been received, and whether this signal is a high or low bit.
+Both of those filters are bandpass filters, centered around 900 Hz and 1100 Hz.

 ## Design of the filter

 The specifications require a filter such that :

-- Useful frequencies are within +/-1.5% of the centre frequency
+- Useful frequencies are within +/-1.5% of the center frequency
-- Frequencies above +/-3.5% of the centre frequency should be cut off
+- Frequencies above +/-3.5% of the center frequency should be cut off
 - Maximum attenuation of useful frequencies: H1 = 0.9
 - Minimum attenuation of cut-off frequencies: H2 = 0.1